leerob/dart-react-todo/README.md

 The Dart SDK comes with a tool called `pub` to help manage your codebase.
 The most common command `pub get` is used to download a package's dependencies.
 This is the first thing you will need to do when checking out an existing Dart repository.

-`webdev serve` starts up a development server for your Dart application, fully complete with hot reloading thanks to Dart 2.0.
+`pub run build_runner serve` starts up a development server for your Dart application, fully complete with hot reloading thanks to Dart 2.0.
 To retrieve all of the dependencies for the todo application and start a server, we can run:

 ```bash
 $ pub get
 $ pub run build_runner serve
 ```

 Now, we can open up http://localhost:8080/ to see the todo application.

 ### Dart Development Environment